-With your permission we would like to extract and store DNA from your saliva to use in future research.
-This will allow us to see whether you have particular genes.
-To thank you for contribution, we will provide you with an additional voucher after we receive your saliva sample.
+To thank you for contribution, we will provide you with an additional £10 voucher when we receive your saliva sample.

 No. Whether you provide a saliva sample is entirely up to you.
-Even if you do decide to take part, you can change your mind and withdraw your permission for your DNA sample to be used for research at any time without giving a reason.
+Even if you do decide to give a sample, you can change your mind and withdraw your permission for your DNA sample to be used for research, at any time without giving a reason.
 If you decide not to give a sample, this decision will not in any way affect your ability to continue to participate in Next Steps.
 It will not affect any NHS treatment you receive if you do not take part.

 If after receiving your saliva collection kit, you decide you do not want to take part, please throw away the kit.